sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     !![Postback 1](addintentgreetings.png)

-    Notice that here we can also set up a end-user skill trigger feature to trigger the `forsale` skill.
-But in this case we will "link" the intent `categoriesforsale` with its main expression **See Categories for Sale** using the **Postback** option.
+    Notice that here you can also set up a end-user skill trigger feature to trigger the `forsale` skill.
+But in this case you will "link" the intent `categoriesforsale` with its main expression **See Categories for Sale** using the **Postback** option.

     Enter `See Categories for Sale` for both the **Button Title** and **Postback** values.